isakgranqvist2021/SimpleStore/README.md

 To run this project, you will need to add the following environment variables to your .env file.

-Create a .env file in the app directory and add these variables.
+Create a .env file in the root directory and add these variables.

 `NODE_ENV`